 Connecting with Others

 The first time I tried adapting my stair crutch trick (putting both crutches under one arm and using the handrail) to wheeling out the recycling bin, it was slow awkward going.
 Some passersby witnessed my apparent distress and offered to help.
 I forced myself to trade my independence for acceptance.
-This gave them the opportunity to practice generosity and me to practice gratitude.
+This gave them the opportunity to practice generosity and me the opportunity to practice gratitude.

 I wasn’t used to having people hold doors for me.
 I learned to smile and say thank you.